bobbytrapz/hinatazaka/README.md

 Blog and images to \$HOME/hinatazaka by default.
 You can change this in the options ~/.config/hinatazaka/options.toml

-The blog is a pdf and all the images are saved in a directory according to the date the blog was posted.
+The blog is stored in an archive in mhtml format and all the images are saved in a directory according to the date the blog was posted.
+You can open mhtml files with Google Chrome.

 Items supported so far:

-- blog: pdf printout of blog and each image
+- blog: archives the blog and saves image
-- web: scrape images from a webpage only hustlepress supported so far
+- web: scrape images from any one of the supported websites
 - auction: estimates Yahoo auction value based on custom keywords

 ## Other Groups